The Frank Doezema Family History

 Rapids, beginning with digging sewers.
 He was used to hard work and no job was

 beneath his dignity.
-“As the story has is, his boss would tell him to slow
+“As the story has is, his boss would tell him to slow down,

-about the hard work and eventually quit.”
+the hard work and eventually quit.”
+Tjerk

 had an entrepreneurial spirit that was typical of Dutchmen, Groningers in